 Why Does Mold Grow in the Garage?

 Unlike the interior of your home, garages are fully exposed to the elements every time the garage door is opened and, sometimes, even when it's closed.
 The garage door rarely has a tight seal between its edge and the floor, which makes it especially easy for water to get in.
 You may find pools of water inside your garage after a heavy rain or snow.
 Similarly, wet or snow-covered shoes and tires from bikes or cars left in the garage can add additional moisture.
 Do you wash your car in the garage?
 The average garage can see a lot of water.
 Think about the items you keep in your garage.
-Mold loves to grow on cardboard and other paper products as well as on wood, drywall, fabric, walls, ceiling tiles and even concrete, especially when painted.
+Mold loves to grow on cardboard and other paper products as well as on wood, fabric and even concrete, especially when painted.
 A garage with poor drainage, poor ventilation and little natural light is a haven for mold growth.

 How to Get Rid of Mold in Garage Spaces

 Mold needs to be scrubbed thoroughly, and spores need to be contained as you go.
-To keep mold spores from spreading while you clean, first spray the affected area with warm water.
+To keep mold spores from spreading in your garage while you clean, first spray the affected area with warm water.
 Next, spray the mold with bleach or a commercial cleaner designed to neutralize and lift mold spores.
 Distilled white vinegar or hydrogen peroxide are both options, but they should never be mixed together.
 Once you've applied the cleaner and briefly let it sit, scrub the area with a stiff-bristle brush.
 Rinse the area with water and repeat the process if any mold remains.

 After successfully scrubbing and removing the mold, be sure to dry the affected area thoroughly.